 Summary: Xfinity Gigabit is too expensive for the average user

 To summarize, Xfinity Gigabit is good if you have a large household and home office setup, but will be a minor performance increase for the average home.
 If you have fewer than four people using the internet and you don’t have a special upload-intensive use case like streaming Twitch or running a YouTube channel in mind, I’d recomend you opt for a lower plan and only upgrade if you run into regular bandwith issues.

 Does Xfinity Gigabit internet make a difference for gaming?

 Xfinity's gigabit internet plan won't make a noticeable difference in terms of download, since most games require no more than 10 Mbps even when streamed from a platform like Stadia.
-However, the 35 Mbps upload speed of Xfinity Gigabit is more than double any other plan they offer, and can make a difference for gaming if you have multiple users sharing the upstream bandwidth in your home.
+However, the 35 Mbps upload speed of Xfinity Gigabit is more than five times their base plan, and can make a difference for gaming if you have multiple users sharing the upstream bandwidth in your home.

 What is the upload speed of the Xfinity Gigabit plan?